andreaskaempf/adventofcode/2019/README.md

   location zero.
 For Part 2, we find the combination that results in a certain output value (just used brute force).

+* **Day 3** (Go): Give two lists of instructions for two "wires", with each instruction L/R/U/D followed by a number, traverse a 2D grid along the specified directions, to find where the two wires cross (but don't include a wire crossing with itself).
+For Part 1, find the closest intersection from the starting point.
+For Part 2, find the intersection that had the shortest combined number of steps to get there.